gkhn01dnmz/AISEC_DL_ML/README.md

 # AISEC_DL_ML
-In this project,I will share my work about DL and N
+In this project,I will share my work about DL and ML